-Stalingrad was supposed to fall – if not in August 1942 then certainly in September.
+Stalingrad was going to fall – if not in August 1942 then certainly in September.
 Okay, October.

 Hitler expected it.
 American diplomats in Moscow expected it.
-Stalin, too, was pessimistic.
+Stalin himself was pessimistic.

 But the city held, aided by the very destruction heaped on it by the Luftwaffe and Nazi tanks and artillery.
 Urban rubble was a good working environment for the Red Army, and a lousy one for Wehrmacht tanks and soldiers.

 Time, and the weather, and the indomitable Red Army were also conspiring against General Paulus and his ailing, starving, freezing, under-equipped, fuel-deprived and demoralized Sixth Army.

 In November, the Red Army surrounded the Sixth Army.

 Luftwaffe chief Hermann Göring had told Hitler that he could supply the Sixth Army by air, and Hitler agreed to this fantasy – one that fooled few of his staff officers.
 The Sixth Army was trapped in a kessel—a rapidly shrinking cauldron—and Göring’s Luftwaffe delivered a fraction of the amount promised by their commander, a fraction of what the beleaguered army required.

 When surrender became imminent—so certain that even Hitler faced up to the grim reality—he promoted Paulus to Field Marshal.
 This was a cynical move to encourage the general to commit suicide rather than surrender (Field Marshals traditionally were not taken alive).
 Paulus had other ideas.
 On January 31, 1943, he surrendered.